Last Updated: 4/24/2017

 “If I want to put a background image on a website that will span the background regardless of the display size a user is using, what would be the pixel dimension of the image?”

-I’ve considered this question before on a couple of sites I developed like Kona Boys and Mountain Girl Fitness, both of which use full-width background image sliders.
-So, the last time I got this questions, I thought I’d take the time to formalize my answer (as of late 2012).
+I’ve considered this question before on sites I developed like Kona Boys, BAS1S Architecture & Design, Mountain Girl Fitness, which use full-width background image sliders.
+So, the last time I got this question, I thought I’d take the time to formalize my answer (originally in late 2012).

 The Short Answer